-Climate change: increase in temperatures and sea level.
+Climate change; increase in temperatures and sea level.
 Loss and disturbance of biodiversity.
 Impact on resources.
 Disturbance of natural cycles caused by pollutants.
+Increase of natural phenomena.

 Interactions between cities and territory

 Cities and rurality; conurbations and complex urban systems; relationships between cities.